Herm71/jekyll-yelapafun/source/_pages/faq.md

 ## Should I bring my laptop?

 You may, but considering the damage salt air can do to sensitive electronics, it might be best to use the local Internet.
-However, WiFi is available at Casas Santa Cruz for those who need to keep a foot in the “other world” Here is some good info on electronics in the tropics
+However, WiFi is available at Casas Santa Cruz for those who need to keep a foot in the “other world.”

 ## Do I need to bring my own towels and linens?